Nllai/Final_project/README.md

 # Travel Planner App

+## How to use the app:
+Type in any city around the world and the date you want to visit there, run the app and see the weather of that day.

+## What is covered:

-## Connect to 3 APIs:
+- Connect to 3 APIs:
       - Geonames API;
       - Weatherbit API;
       - Pixabay API

-## What is covered:

 - Webpack entry point
 - Webpack output and dist folder